Przejdź do treści głównej

 Cloud infrastructure technology concept

-Kubernetes is the de facto standard for container orchestration.
-All three platforms offer managed Kubernetes, but the differences are significant:
+Kubernetes is the standard for container orchestration.
+All three platforms offer managed Kubernetes, but the differences matter:

 If you're planning to deploy Kubernetes on Azure, check out our detailed guide: Azure AKS - Production Deployment Guide.